deislabs/mystikos/doc/user-getting-started.md

                             multiplier suffix: k 1024, m 1024*1024, or g 1024*1024*1024.
 Ignored if smaller than the existing default thread stack size
+    --app-config-path <json>
-    --app-config-path <json> -- specifies the configuration json file for running an unsigned binary.
+                         -- specifies the configuration json file for running an unsigned binary.
 The file can be the same one used for the signing process.
     --host-to-enc-uid-map <host-uid:enc-uid[,host-uid2:enc-uid2,...]>
                          -- comma separated list of uid mappings between the host and the enclave
     --host-to-enc-gid-map <host-gid:enc-gid[,host-gid2:enc-gid2,...]>
                          -- comma separated list of gid mappings between the host and the enclave
     --unhandled-syscall-enosys <true/false>
                          -- flag indicating if the app must exit when it encounters an unimplemented syscall
                             'true' implies the syscall would not terminate and instead return ENOSYS.
+    --strace
+                         -- Use this option to display the system call traces of the execution
+    --strace-failing
+                         -- When specified, all syscalls that fail will be logged.
+                            Other syscalls will not be logged, unless specified via filter (see below).
+Set a breakpoint in _strace_failure_hook to stop execution whenever a syscall fails.
+Use breakpoint conditions to control the behavior of the breakpoint.
+                            E.g: Use syscall number as a condition in the breakpoint --strace-filter 'SYS_name1:SYS_name2:...'
+                         -- Specify the set of syscalls to be traced.
+When filters are specified, only those syscalls specified in the filter will be traced, in addition to failing syscalls if specified as described above.
+                            E.g: To trace open and mprotect syscalls, specify --strace-filter 'SYS_open:SYS_mprotect'
+    --strace-exclude-filter 'SYS_name1:SYS_name2:...'
+                         -- Specify a set of syscalls to exclude from the strace log.
+                            All other syscalls will be logged in the strace.
+                            E.g: To exclude open and mprotect syscalls, specify --strace-exclude-filter 'SYS_open:SYS_mprotect'
 ```

 You can also specify many other parameters in a configuration file, conventionally called `config.json`, you will also use this configuration file to package your application.